general info on bee venom for therapy

 As a conclusion:

-Melittin is the main bee venom component with many positive biological effects and a relatively low toxicity.
+Melittin is the main bee venom component, with many positive biological effects and a relatively low toxicity.

 The MCD peptide and phospholipase A are the two most toxic components.

 In order to achieve definite biological effects, individual bee venom components can be used.
-For example the Chinese make melittin spray for public sale.
+For example, the Chinese make melittin spray for public sale.
 Or, you can find some peptide here: http://www.bachem.com/.

 Of course, we do not recommend taking anything without consulting the physician first.

-with bee venom therapy
+What is bee venom therapy good for?

 Disease type Application, details